urbanautomaton/urbanautomaton.com/content/blog/007-lrug-chef-development-mode.markdown

 haven't seen it already.

-If I can brutalise his main argument for the sake of brevity, however, it is that development mode encourages:
+If I can brutalise his main argument for the sake of brevity, however, it is that the convenience of development mode encourages the following, all detrimental to our code and products:

 1. Cowboy programming
 2. Testless programming
 3. Inside-out programming

-All of which are detrimental to our code and products.
 Instead of abusing development mode and hammering F5, we should be writing acceptance tests where possible, and working from the external requirements of our software *inwards*, so that we can be confident the code we're writing satisfies a genuine need, and is not just a thing we think might be useful later.